mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The *mongos* keeps a cached local copy of this *metadata table*.
 That means that each *mongos* has a map of which *shard* contains any giving *shard key value*.
 Briefly, *minKey* represents the lowest possible *shard key value*, think of this like *minus infinity*.
 While *maxKey* represents the highest possible *shard key value*.
 These *chunks handle catering the lower and upper boundaries of your shard key values*, so that you don't have to worry about re-defining what the *lowest to highest possible shard key value* is for the collection.

 So when the *mongos* recieves a query whose predicate includes the *shard key, the mongos* can look at the table and know exactly what *shard* to direct that query to.
 The *mongos* opens the cursor against only those *shards* that can satisfy the query predicate.
-Because the *mongos* is totally
+Because the *mongos* is targetting the query to a subset of *shards* in the cluster, these targetted queries are generally faster than having to check in with every *shard* in the cluster.

+If, for example the *mongos* can satisfy the entire query by targetting a *single shard*, and the *mongos* can even bye pass the